MateHUNAa/mMacro_drakensang/README.md

 1. **Save Pos**
    - Click the **"Save Pos"** button.
    - Create a **group** and select the **first player** on the right side of your screen.

-✅ This saves the player’s position and allows the Revive Bot to automate the revival process effectively.

 ---

 ## ⚡ AutoPotion & AutoClicker

 - **AutoPotion**: Automatically consumes potions when health drops below configured thresholds.
 - **AutoClicker**: Automates repeated clicks for fast actions in-game.

-✅ Both features are fully configurable and save your preferred settings.

 ---

 ## 🧩 Notes